stats4sd/Picsa-Extension-Toolkit/README.md

 ### ionic import sources

-Current typescript/vscode has issue trying to import from ionic-angular/umd search for ionic-angular/umd and replace with ionic-angular (https://github.com/Microsoft/TypeScript/issues/25204)
+Current typescript/vscode has issue trying to import from ionic-angular search for ionic-angular and replace with ionic-angular (https://github.com/Microsoft/TypeScript/issues/25204)

 ### build fails for android - Multiple dex files